-It was January 16, 2020, and I was prepping for our agency’s Development Day – a day in which we do no client work and focus solely on our growth and development as marketing professionals.
-This day allows us to connect with other team members we don’t work with frequently to pick their brains, get new ideas, and build camaraderie through collaborative sessions and open discussions.
+I was recently prepping for our agency’s Dev Days – an action-packed two-day event in which we put client work on pause to focus solely on our growth and development as marketing professionals.
+This time allows us to connect with other team members we don’t work with frequently to pick their brains, get new ideas, and build camaraderie through collaborative sessions and open discussions.

 The next day, I began the session and was joined by a very special guest who was visiting our office for the first time: Guillaume Delloue, our Principal Channel Consultant at HubSpot and all-around fantastic human being.
 If I’m being frank, I was now quite nervous, thinking, “this guy works with the best of the best, what am I going to teach him?”